-SUBSCRIBED AND SWORN to before me the 2 days of April 2025, affiant exhibiting to me her Competent Evidence of Identity consisting of her Philippine Passport No. Philippine Department of Foreign Affairs NCR East on 30 July 2022, bearing her photograph and signature, in accordance with Rule 11, Section 12 and Rule IV Section 2 (b) of the 2004 Rules on Notarial Practice.
+SUBSCRIBED AND SWORN to before me AR 2 2 days f April 2025, affiant exhibiting to me her Competent Evidence of Identity consisting of her Philippine Passport No. Pli20204C issued by the Department of Foreign Affairs NCR East on 30 July 2022, bearing her photograph and signature, in accordance with Rule 11, Section 12 and Rule IV Section 2 (b) of the 2004 Rules on Notarial Practice.